dhiegomaga/Traffic-Sign-Classifier-Project/README.md

 This project implements a Convolutional Neural Network using Tensorflow and python 3.5.
 The network was based on the LeNet-5 architecture and uses the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) to train and classify road signs (download bellow).

+A more in-depth explanation can be found [here](https://github.com/dhiegomaga/Traffic-Sign-Classifier-Project/blob/master/writeup.md)

 ### External files